MIPS helmets: what are they and are they really useful?

 Your most frequently asked questions

-Is MIPS safer than a conventional helmet?
+Is MIPS safer than a standard " Helmet "?

 Is MIPS a real advantage?